jejiang410/MSCA-Deep-Learning-Project/README.md

 # MSCA-Deep-Learning-Project
-This repository contains information on MSCA Deep Learning team project at University of Chicago
+This repository contains information on MSCA Deep Learning team project at the University of Chicago